-Laura Lanford is the Principal Associate for Leadership and Communications with NLC University.
-Laura has worked at the National League of Cities since 2010, originally joining the organization as Coordinator for the Emergency Management Training program.
+Laura Lanford , Manager of NLC University, has worked at the National League of Cities since 2010, originally joining the organization as Coordinator for the Emergency Management Training program.
 In August of 2010, Laura joined the Leadership Training Institute, where she managed the Certificate of Achievement in Leadership program until the summer of 2013.
 Laura earned her undergraduate degree in English and Studio Art from the College of William and Mary in Williamsburg, VA.

 -Michael Lynch Scholarship Recipient Brings a Fresh Perspective to Community

 -New Opportunities to Learn and Connect through NLC University

 -City Leaders Gather in Charlotte to Strengthen Leadership Skills